labdao/project-template/metrics.md

-# How we measure success
+# How do we measure success?